 - Invest in our people: The XSD staff is key in providing the scientific vision for the future as well as the technical and scientific leadership for the facility.
-We must attract, retain and invest in our staff, the scientists, engineers and technical support personnel who will become the next generation of leaders and innovators at the APS.
+We must attract, retain and invest in our staff, the scientists, engineers and technical support personnel to secure the next generation of leaders and innovators at the APS.
 We must provide clear career advancement paths, R&D resources, and opportunities for professional growth. - Invest in beamlines: As the APS upgrade nears, the APS beamline portfolio must shift to take advantage of the new and unique source characteristics that will become available.
-XSD will continue to operate and develop the most innovative, relevant, and effective beamlines. - Invest in R&D: Continued advancement of methods development and technical support is critical to maintain the APS as a world-leading research facility.
-The development of wavefront preserving optics, engineering of high stability beamline components, robust nano-positioning instrumentation, advanced beamline controls, in-situ / operando sample environments, and new detectors are needed to make full use of current and future capabilities.
-Further, the rapid advances in detector technologies are producing ever larger data sets that require new paradigms for data transfer, storage, reduction, and interpretation, not only for effective use of the capabilities of the APS today but even more so after the upgrade.
-All of these are critical science-enabling technologies that permit and promote discovery.
+XSD will continue to operate and develop the most innovative, relevant, and effective beamlines that serve the needs of the US scientific community. - Invest in R&D: Continued advancement of methods development and technical support is critical to maintain the APS as a world-leading research facility.
+The development and evaluation of wavefront preserving optics, engineering of high stability beamline components, robust nano-positioning instrumentation, advanced beamline controls, in-situ / operando sample environments, and new detectors are needed to make full use of current and future capabilities.
+Further, rapid advances in detector technologies are producing ever larger data sets that require new paradigms for data transfer, storage, reduction, and interpretation, not only for effective use of the capabilities of the APS today but even more so after the upgrade.
+All of these are critical science-enabling technologies that facilitate discovery.

-• Invest in our users: The success of the APS is ultimately measured by the impact of the science produced by our users.
-We therefore must prioritize and allocate resources to ensure the highest level of user support.
+• Invest in our user community: The success of the APS is ultimately measured by the impact of the science produced by our users.
+We therefore must prioritize and allocate resources to ensure the highest level of user support, and invest time in workshops and schools to train the user community in the best strategies for acquiring and analyzing their data.
 Further, we need to expand outreach efforts in order to attract known and new scientific communities, with particular emphasis on areas that will benefit greatly from the APS upgrade.